zhouyanlt/EnglishDictation/VOA_Special/2018/02/20-Year-Sentence-for-Woman-Linked-to-Former-S-Korean-President/20-Year-Sentence-for-Woman-Linked-to-Former-S-Korean-President.md

 Business leaders connected to the case also received jail sentences.

-The court sentence the chairman of the Lao-Tei Group Shin-Dong-Bin to two and half years The court sentenced the chairman of the Lotta Group Sin Dong-bin to two and a half years
+The court sentence the chairman of the Lao-Tei Group Shin-Dong-Bin to two and half years The court sentenced the chairman of the Lotte Group Sin Dong-bin to two and a half years

 in prision on briborei? charges.
 Shin was charged with giving over six millon dollars to in prision on bribery charges.
 Sin was charged with giving over $6 million to